Memal7/kcna/04_cloud-native-app-delivery.md

 ## Describe the principles of GitOps and how it integrates with Kubernetes.
 - GitOps takes the idea of Git as the single source of truth a step further and integrates infrastructure provisioning and change processes with version control operations.
-- There'r two examples of popular GitOps frameworks that use the pull-based approach are and *ArgoCD* and *Flux*.
+- There are two examples of popular GitOps frameworks that use the pull-based approach are and *ArgoCD* and *Flux*.
 - ArgoCD is implemented as a k8s controller, while Flux is built with the GitOps Toolkit, a set of APIs and controllers that can be used to extend Flux or even create a custom delivery platform.
 - K8s is particularly well suited for GitOps since it provides an API and is designed for declarative provisioning and changes of resources right from the beginning.
 - K8s is using a similar idea as the pull-based approach: A database is watched for changes, and the changes are applied to the running state if it doesn’t match the desired state.